NIGK17017U Fluvial and Estuarine Geoscience

 MSc Programme in Geography and Geoinformatics with a minor subject

-This course teaches state-of the art research within the field of Glacial, Fluvial and Estuarine Geoscience.
+This course teaches state-of the art subjects and research within the field of Glacial, Fluvial and Estuarine Geoscience.

 Dynamic processes, sediment transport and morphological response from glaciers to the sea.
 This will include erosion and deposition of both cohesive and non-cohesive sediments; Stratigraphy and formation of fluvial and estuarine landscapes; Glacial processes, Field-methods in sediment dynamics studies; Coastal wetland response to sea level fluctuations; Geo-chronology; Case-studies from different climatic zones.

 - apply, evaluate and analyse methods, theories and data related to the course subjects.

 - carry out some of the more common calculations and tasks related to glacial, fluvial and estuarine processes

 - analyse and discuss data-sets from studies dealing with sediment transport and sedimentary deposits

 - give a short, concise and well-illustrated oral presentation on the basis of scientific papers.

 - write a short, concise report aimed at colleagues within the business world, public institutions or research institutions.